NICHD-BSPC/intro-rnaseq-hpc/README.md

-# NICHD January 2025: Introduction to RNA-seq using high-performance computing (HPC)
+# Introduction to RNA-seq using high-performance computing (January 2025)

 ### Description